syrsly/StreamlabsChatbotSmartRegex/README.md

 The first regex found is the only one to trigger, per message.
 This is by design.
 I will not change this.
 Ever.
 If a message has 2 regex patterns, it will stop responding after the first one (based entirely on where the regex is on the regex list file).
 If you want one phrase to trigger rather than another one, place it higher on the list.

+Chat currency is not currently used in this script and I have no plans to support that feature.
+If it's really important to you, consider sponsoring the work.
+If you find bugs, feel free to report them in the issues section on GitHub and I can investigate the issues whenever it suits me.
+You can contact me via Twitter at twitter.com/syrslywastaken or send me an email at syrsly@syrsly.com if you need immediate support.